Synthesizing Proxy Applications for MPI Programs: Evaluation

 \subsubsection{Time span similarity}

-In this section, we compare the results of Siesta, Siesta-scaled, Pilgrim, and ScalaBench in terms of reproducing the original program's execution time.
-The reproduced time from Siesta-scaled is its execution time multiplied by the corresponding scaling factor.
-Pilgrim \cite{sc21pilgrim, tpds23pilgrim} is an MPI trace collection and compression tool that provides a proxy-app generation functionality.
-Due to it only focuses on compression and replay of communication information, without filling in the execution time of the computation part, the execution results of Pilgrim cannot reflect the original program's execution time, and the relative error of its execution time is 84.30\% among all programs we test.
-The large error indicates that Pilgrim does not generate proxy-apps with thorough performance approximation, so we mainly compare Siesta with ScalaBench in later experiments.
-ScalaBench is also a proxy-app generation tool based on ScalaTrace \cite{ipdps12frank, ipdps17frank,jpdc17frank, ipdps18chameleon}.
-We built ScalaBench from its latest source code ScalaTrace (V4).
+In this section, we compare the results of Siesta and ScalaBench on Platform A, in terms of the error of reproducing the original program's execution time.
+Pilgrim is not taken as a baseline, although it is an advanced MPI trace compression tool and provides proxy-app generation functionality.
+Due to it only focuses on compressing and replaying communication information, without filling in the execution time of the computation part, the execution results of Pilgrim cannot reflect the original program's execution time, and the average error of its execution time is 84.30\% across all programs we tested.
+The large error indicates that Pilgrim may not generate proxy-apps with thorough performance approximation, so we mainly compare Siesta with ScalaBench in later experiments.

 Figure \ref{execution_time} shows the execution times of evaluated proxy-apps and the original programs.
-Siesta and Siesta-scaled had similar execution times in most cases and both outperform Scalabench in the majority of cases.
+Siesta has similar execution time to the origin and outperforms Scalabench in the majority of cases.
 The mean percentage error across all programs can be calculated by the formula $100\% \times \left| (T_{gen}-T_{app})/T_{app} \right|$.
-The errors of Siesta, Siesta-Scaled and ScalaBench are 5.30\%, 9.31\% and 13.13\%, respectively.
-ScalaBench gets crashed when generating executable proxy-apps for certain programs, such as SP with 256 and 529 processes, and the three scientific simulations in the FLASH package.
+The errors of Siesta and ScalaBench are 5.01\% and 10.22\%, respectively.
+ScalaBench crashed when generating executable proxy-apps for certain programs, such as SP with 256 and 529 processes, and the three scientific simulations in the FLASH package.
 Therefore, we are not able to show the execution time of ScalaBench for these programs.
-The use of context-free grammar compression for proxy-app generation allows Siesta to represent the trace compactly while preserving important details.
+Siesta represents the trace compactly while still preserving important details.
 Our approach can record more information compared to ScalaBench and is applicable to a wider range of programs.

+Due to the limitation of the number of machines on Platform A, we tested large-scale experimental results of Siesta on Platform B. The experimental results are shown in Figure \ref{large-scale}.
+As the number of processes used increases, the proportion of communication time will increase.
+ScalaBench crashed when dealing with FLASH applications and BT with 1024 and 4096 processes.